ibm-cloud-architecture/ibm-cloud-stencils/README.md

 ### Navigating Visio

-#### Containers
+#### Groups
-1. Select a container to enable the CONTAINER TOOLS in the ribbon.
+1. Select a group implemented as a Visio container to enable the CONTAINER TOOLS in the ribbon.
-2. If an object will be placed over multiple containers simultanenously the containers must be locked under Membership in the CONTAINER TOOLS FORMAT, then unlocked after the object has been put into position.
+2. If an object will be placed over multiple Visio containers simultanenously the Visio containers must be locked under Membership in the CONTAINER TOOLS FORMAT, then unlocked after the object has been put into position.

 ![RibbonWithFormat](/images/ribbonwithformat.png)